Skip to content

 Don’t get me wrong; Many of the things people believe are impossible can be done.
 People didn’t think we could fly in the air, and yet the Wright Brothers invented the airplane.
 People told Jay Z he would never sell millions of records.
 People told Bruce Lee an Asian actor would never make it.
 But they’re not exactly trying to transform into a pig though.
 Yes, they were against enormous odds, but the Wright brothers used physics, Jay Z was a rapper in the music industry already, and Bruce was an actor and martial artist.
 I’m saying that it’s a tricky, nuanced balance of figuring out what truly is impossible and what’s not.
 And it most certainly doesn’t mean you should believe any possible thing you can conceive is possible.

 Charlie Munger explained this point beautifully in one of his lectures I saw.
-A 90-year-old woman is not going to consistently land lead film roles as the sex symbol in Hollywood.
+He said a 90-year-old woman is not going to consistently land lead film roles as the sex symbol in Hollywood.
 A 3-foot-tall man is not going to become the next Michael Jordan in the NBA.
 There are boundaries of what you can expect.

 If I Become Rich, That Will Solve All My Problems